lukepatterson31/tcm/practical-ethical-hacking/notes/active-directory-post-compromise-attacks.md

 Run lsassy to dump any secrets stored in memory (NTLM hashes of logged in users)

 `crackmapexec smb 10.0.0.0/24 -u administrator -H admin-hash --local-auth -M lsassy`

+Use the CME DB to view hosts, credentials, shares, etc. that were found while using CME

+### Dumping and Cracking Hashes

+Run secretsdump on a target you have credentials for

+`secretsdump.py DOMAIN.com/user:password@10.0.0.1`

+Grab SAM hashes for the users, DCC2 hashes, cleartext passwords, wdigest (older protocol, enabled by default on older systems)

+Look for old systems as we may find cleartext Domain Admin passwords

+wdigest can be force enabled, then wait for a user to log in to grab cleartext password of the user

+Write a bash one-liner to dump the cmedb hosts and then use the found credentials to run secretsdump against all the hosts

+Hashes can also be used

+`secretsdump.py administrator:@10.0.0.1 -hashes hash`

+Crack the hashes with the NT part -> LM:NT

+`hashcat -m 1000 hash.txt rockyou.txt`

+Example lateral movement with credentials:

+Initial compromise of hash/credentials -> crack hash/use hash to secretsdump -> spray network with password -> find logins -> use secretsdump -> local admin hashes -> respray the network with local admin accounts

+### Pass Attack Mitigations

+Hard to completely prevent, but we can make it more difficult for an attacker

+Limit account re-use:

+- Avoid re-using local admin passwords
+- Disable Guest and Administrator accounts
+- Limit who is a local admin (least privilege)

+Utilize strong passwords:

+- The longer the better (>14 chars)
+- Avoid using common words
+- Long sentences can be good

+Privilege Access Management (PAM):

+- Check out/in sensitive accounts when needed
+- Automatically rotate passwords on check out and check in
+- Limits pass attacks as hash/password is strong and constantly rotated